Sub0X/NeatScripts/README.md

 # NeatScripts
-A repository full of neat scripts that is used on a daily bases for both MacOS and Windows
+A growing repository full of neat scripts that is used on a daily bases for both MacOS and Windows